Buying or selling a home in West Palm Beach? J. Briann Realty Group, Inc. can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of taking your application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.

-The estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a precise range of accuracy.
-I'll go over the estimate and let you know if everything looks all right.
+This estimate rests on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a tight range of accuracy.
+I'll study the estimate and let you know if it all looks okay.

-Then we'll close on your home.
-This will probably occur at a title company or escrow office and will probably be a smooth and relaxing affair.
+Then it's time to close on your house.
+This should happen at a title company or escrow office and will probably be a smooth and calm event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, be sure to contact me at 561-688-1316 or e-mail me at .
+And if you need anything, make sure you call me at 561-688-1316 or e-mail me at .